 One Way Fly

-One Way Fly differs from the above sites in that for $19, they give you an onward ticket that is good for 14 days.
+One Way Fly differs from the above sites in a few ways.
+For $21, they give you an onward ticket that is good for 48 hours, and for an extra $14 you can extend the validity of the ticket to 14 days.
 For an extra $5 you can choose a specific flight, and for an extra $1 you can order your ticket in advance.
 You can also add another passenger to the same booking, which is great if you are traveling as a couple or family.
-In addition, some visa applications require a hotel reservation, which One Way Fly can arrange for you for $10.
+In addition, some visa applications require a hotel reservation, which One Way Fly can arrange for you for $20.
+Other visa applications require a return ticket – to and from the country.
+One Way Fly can give you a round trip ticket for the purpose for $25, which gets you the visa but leaves you the flexibility to decide your actual travel arrangements later.
 Lastly, as a travel agency, One Way Fly gives you the option to buy the actual ticket afterwards, as well as to book other services.

 If you must buy a ticket…